TGusciora/cookiecutter-conda-data-science/{{ cookiecutter.project_slug }}/README.md

     ├── models             <- Trained and serialized models, model predictions, or model summaries.
     │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                         the creator's initials (or id), and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │                         `01-tg-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │